amcw7777/h1b-counter/README.md

 # H1B statistic analyzer
+This project is developed with Python.

-A program to analyze H1B raw data from past years, specifically calculate two metrics: Top 10 Occupations and Top 10 States for certified visa applications.
+The purpose is to analyze H1B raw data from past years, calculate two metrics: Top 10 Occupations and Top 10 States for certified visa applications.

 # Table of Contents
 1. [Problem](README.md#problem)